Commuting Joshua Puckett’s Sentence

 – Dr. Steven R. Miller, PhD Parole Risk Assessment 6/7/2010

 - At every stage of the process, Joshua has shown consistent and absolute remorse for the crime and empathy for the victim’s family.

 - Has grown greatly since his conviction in November 1995.

-- Was convicted when he was 18 years old and is now only 34 years old.
+- Was convicted when he was 18 years old and this year will be 42 years old.